How to Find a Job Teaching English

 The TEFL Industry

+What is a TEFL course huh?
 Now just because English is your native language, unfortunately, that doesn’t automatically qualify you to teach English in the vast majority of countries.
-Ideally, you’ll have a bachelor’s degree (3 or 4 years) but don’t fret too much if you don’t have that, it’s not a legal requirement in every country.
+Ideally, you’ll have a bachelor’s degree (3 or 4 years), whether as a domestic or international student, but don’t fret too much if you don’t have that, it’s not a legal requirement in every country.
 Secondly, more countries prefer you to have some level of English teaching diploma – a TEFL.
 So if you’re wondering How to Find a Job Teaching English, then getting your TEFL should be your first port of call.

 There is a million and 1 type of TEFLs these days.
 Both legitimate and otherwise.
 If you’re not keen to fork out $1500+ plus for a month long course in person, then an online option is best, and the best online TEFL is run through a company called i-to-i (you can check out their TEFL courses here).
 Steer clear of new TEFLs, of TEFLs you’ve never heard about, you want one with a solid reputation so that when you’re applying for jobs, the school recognises your qualification.